rhanlin/playcanvas-graph-editor/README.md

 ## Features

 - **Visual Scene Graph**: Interactive node-based view of your Entity hierarchy with drag-and-drop support.
+- **Context Menu Actions**: Right-click to quickly create new Entity at the root or as children of existing nodes.
 - **Advanced Attribute Editors**:
   - **Optimized Array Input**: Enhanced UI Component for handling array data structures.
   - **Visual Selectors**: Connection lines for Entity and Asset references to visualize data flow.